 I started with that.

 But by logic, I needed to introduce myself first.
+So I made the 1st slide as the introduction.

-- I was very young for a professional of my skills, and I wanted to highlight it.
+- I was very young for a professional of my skills, 27, and I wanted to highlight it.
 Look, ‘I’m super-professional, but I’m also still very young!’

 Also, I provided my location, which was mostly relevant due to its time-zone, European Central Time.
+Not many were used to work remotely at that time.

 The next two paragraphs were my attempt to formulate who I am, very briefly.
 I had no AI to help me come up with the words, only my friend Elaine.
-And I’m very thankful for her patience!

-I may ask some AI to help me formulate a few words, but all of the texts are just how I write.
-I have a great deal of experience as a writer, so it’s just natural to me, to write.
+I have a great deal of experience as a writer, so it’s just natural for me, to write.
 Still, having this option to ask a robot some natural-language request is of a tremendous help.

 My Interests#

-So, again.
-I picked these interests to unfold:
+I picked these interests to elaborate:

 Advertising#

-- That’s the university hall of Polytechnic University (PolyU) in Hong Kong.
+That’s the university hall of Polytechnic University (PolyU) in Hong Kong.
 The photo is mine.

-- I’ve been in advertising for almost a decade, and I love it since my childhood.
+Advertising isn’t just some evil spirit that makes people buy unneeded things or services.
+It’s a way of seeing things.
+I’ve been in advertising for almost a decade, and I love it since my childhood.
 Always, I enjoyed advertisings more than anything on the TV.

 - I need to find the links to support this, it’s somewhere in my email archive